Visininjr/cs131_notes_dev/_chapters/videos/tracking.md

 ### Overall KLT Tracker Algorithm

-Given our formula for $\Delta p$, this is the pseudocode for the algorithm.
+Given our formula for $\Delta p$, these are the steps for the iterative KLT tracking algorithm.

 Given the features from Harris detector: